rylanharper/nitrogen/README.md

 ## 🌱 Contribute

-Community contributions are always welcome!
+Contributions are always welcome!
 If you’d like to help improve this project, here’s how you can get involved:

 - Post an issue: Use the [Issues tab](https://github.com/rylanharper/nitrogen/issues) to report bugs or request new features.
 - Start a discussion: Share ideas or ask for help in the [Discussions tab](https://github.com/rylanharper/nitrogen/discussions).